wiz0u/WTelegramClient/README.md

 I've added several useful converters or implicit cast to various API object so that they are more easy to manipulate.

-Beyond the TL async methods, the Client class offers a few other methods to simplify the sending of files, medias or messages.
+Beyond the TL async methods, the Client class offers a few other methods to simplify the sending/receiving of files, medias or messages.

 This library works best with **.NET 5.0+** and is also available for **.NET Standard 2.0** (.NET Framework 4.6.1+ & .NET Core 2.0+)